Emergency Care

 Our patients come first

 If you are an established patient at our practice and you experience a dental emergency, you are our priority.
-Call the office at (352) 293-2800 as soon as possible — during business hours we will work to see you the same day, and after hours we monitor messages and respond as quickly as we can.
+During business hours, call the office at (352) 293-2800 and we will work to see you the same day.
+After hours, use the emergency number we gave you.
+It rings a phone Dr. Jackson keeps with him.
+If you cannot find it, text (352) 293-2800 with your name and we will send it to you.

 New to us